 - Orientation session for mentees and mentors on their roles and responsibilities

-- A kick-off dinner introduction to the program
+- A kick-off dinner and introduction to the program

 - “Climbing the Admin Ladder,” presentations on career paths by top-level administrative mentors